Kong/lua-resty-events/README.md

 The `target` parameter could be:

-* "all": the event will be broadcasted to all workers.
+* "all" : the event will be broadcasted to all workers.
-* "current": the event will be local to the worker process, it will not be broadcasted to other workers.
+* "current" : the event will be local to the worker process, it will not be broadcasted to other workers.
 With this method, the `data` element will not be serialized.
-* unique hash: the event will be send to only one worker.
+* _unique hash_ : the event will be send to only one worker.
 Also any follow up events with the same hash value will be ignored (for the `unique_timeout` period specified to [configure](#configure)).